-2.2.6 Land Subsidence
+2.2.8 Land Subsidence

 In 2015, USGS measured land subsidence as part of its technical analysis of the Cuyama Valley.
-USGS used two CGPS sites and five reference point InSAR sites, shown in Figure 2-50 (USGS, 2015).
+USGS used two continuous global positioning systems (GPS) sites and five reference point InSAR sites, shown in Figure 2-74 (USGS, 2015).
 There are 308 monthly observations from 2000 to 2012, and total subsidence from 2000 to 2012 ranged from 0.0 to 0.4 feet.
-USGS simulated subsidence using the CUVHM, and estimated that inelastic subsidence began in the late 1970s (USGS, 2015).
+USGS simulated subsidence using the CUVHM and estimated that inelastic subsidence began in the late 1970s (USGS, 2015).

 Subsidence data were collected from the University NAVSTAR Consortium (UNAVCO) database.
-UNAVCO maintains data on five global positioning system monitoring stations in the area in and around the Basin.
-Figure 2-43 shows the monitoring stations and their measurements since 1999.
+UNAVCO maintains data on five GPS monitoring stations in the area in and around the Basin.
+Figure 2-75 shows the monitoring stations and their measurements since 1999.
 Three stations (P521, OZST, and BCWR) are located just outside the Basin.
 The three stations' measurements show ground surface level as either staying constant or slightly increasing.
 The increase is potentially due to tectonic activity in the region.
 Two stations (VCST and CUHS) are located within the Basin.
 Station VCST is located near Ventucopa and indicates that subsidence is not occurring in that area.
-Station CUHS indicates that 300 millimeters (approximately 12 inches) of subsidence have occurred in the vicinity of New Cuyama over the 19 years that were monitored.
+Station CUHS indicates that 339 millimeters (approximately 1.1 feet of subsidence have occurred in the vicinity of New Cuyama over the 25 years that were monitored (1999 - 2023).
 The subsidence at this station increases in magnitude following 2010, and generally follows a seasonal pattern.
 The seasonal pattern is possibly related to water level drawdowns during the summer, and elastic rebound occurring during winter periods.